 No matter where you live, you can quickly bring a taste of the tropics to your indoor or outdoor garden by growing bird of paradise.
 Known botanically as Strelitzia reginae, this colorful, eye-catching plant lights up any garden.
+It's a perennial only in the very warm climates of U.S. Department of Agriculture plant hardiness zones 10 through 12.

 Bird of Paradise Features